NoahSabb/Family_Fued/BUILD-NOTES.md

 "Reveal answer" uncovers an answer (whoosh) and "Reveal points" scores it, one at a time.
 "Go to the Big Reveal" is now always visible during Fast Money so the points step can't be missed.

+## Tweak — cover button is now a toggle

+The Fast Money cover button toggles: first click covers Player 1's answers (text + any shown points); second click brings back all the answer TEXT at once (with the reveal whoosh) while points stay hidden.
+Label updates to match state.